matthewkirby/plando-random-settings/README.md

 2. Push the changes
 3. On macOS:
     1. Install [Rust](https://rust-lang.org/) and [Python](https://python.org/).
+    2. Make sure your Rust compiler can build for both Intel and ARM:
+        ```sh
+        rustup target add x86_64-apple-darwin
+        rustup target add aarch64-apple-darwin
+        ```
-    2. Clone this repo.
+    3. Clone this repo.
-    3. In System Preferences → Sharing, make sure Remote Login is enabled and you have access.
+    4. In System Preferences → Sharing, make sure Remote Login is enabled and you have access.
 4. On Windows:
     1. [Create a GitHub personal access token](https://github.com/settings/tokens/new) with the public_repo scope.
     1. Install [Rust](https://rust-lang.org/) and [Python](https://python.org/).